Things to do in

 If you’re a foodie, Oaxaca has something for you too!
 You can go on a culinary adventure through the city, where you’ll get to taste some of the most delicious local dishes and drinks.
 You’ll also get the chance to visit a local mezcal distillery, where you can see how this famous Mexican liquor is made.
 The food of Oaxaca is a once-in-a-lifetime experience!

-To visit Oaxaca is a way to discover the paradise on earth you were always dreaming of visiting.
+To visit Oaxaca is a way to discover the paradise on earth you have always dreamed of visiting.
 You can find beaches, colorful towns, and exquisite gastronomy.
 Join us and experience this splendid and cultural state with us.
 There are thousands of things to do in Oaxaca waiting for you!

 Getting there & around in Mexico/Oaxaca